hodge-jai/DeskNibblesApplication/README.md

 # DeskNibblesApplication
-Quick and easy solution to a programming challenge that is part of a job application
+Quick and easy solution to a programming challenge that is part of a job application.
+Solution is implemented in python3.

 Challenge
 **************